 Natural essential oil candles can repel mosquitos, ants, fleas and other small insects that can interrupt your romantic picnic.
 If you want to make your own bug-repellant candles, this DIY guide from “One Essential Community” is really helpful.

 Citronella, Clove, Lavender, Cedarwood – are some lovely scented essential oils that repell insects

 9. Flavored Water

-To turn “basic water” into “romantic water”, infuse it with fruits and spices: “Cucumber & Strawberry”, “Strawberry, Basil & Lemon”, “Watermelon & Lime”
+To turn a “classic glass of water” into a “romantic glass of water”, infuse it with fruits and spices: “Cucumber & Strawberry”, “Strawberry, Basil & Lemon”, “Watermelon & Lime”

 If you play guitar or ukulele, impress your partner by singing to her/him.